To be considered eligible for any NPS Geoscientists-in-the-Parks (GIP) position, an applicant must meet all of the following eligibility criteria.

 - Due to U.S. government regulations, all applicants must be either a U.S. citizen (by birth or naturalization) or a U.S. legal permanent resident (a "green card" holder).
 These terms are defined in detail below.
 There are no exceptions to this rule.
 People with temporary education or work visas are not eligible.
 Neither GSA nor its federal partners can "sponsor" temporary visas through this program.

-If you have any questions, please contact Allison Kerns and Matt Dawson.
+If you have any questions, please contact Lesley Petrie and Matt Dawson.